Romeo and Juliet Questions

-- Romeo and Juliet are the most famous pair of lovers in Western literature, but is their love real, or is it just infatuation?
-Some people claim that Romeo and Juliet are just melodramatic teenagers.
-Others argue that the Romeo and Juliet's love is the kind of love everyone should aspire to find.
+- Romeo and Juliet may be the most famous pair of lovers in Western literature, but, seriously: is their love real, or is it just infatuation?
+Are they just melodramatic teenagers, or are they a model of romantic love?
 What proof does the play provide that their love is "real love," not just infatuation?

 - What would have happened to Romeo and Juliet if they hadn't died?
 Is their relationship sustainable over time?
 Do they have anything to offer each other once the initial burst of passion calmed down?
 Would Romeo move on from Juliet as quickly as he moved on from Rosaline?

-- "Youth in this play is a separate nation," scholar Frank Kermode writes of Romeo and Juliet.
-How is the world of the young people in the play – Romeo and Juliet, Mercutio, Benvolio, and Tybalt – different from the world of their parents and mentors?
+- How is the world of the young people in the play—Romeo and Juliet, Mercutio, Benvolio, and Tybalt—different from the world of their parents and mentors?
 In what ways do the young adopt the beliefs of the old, and in what ways do they ignore them or fight against them?
 Should Romeo and Juliet's relationship be viewed as a rebellion of the young against the old?
-Should the world of the young, and its values, or the world of the old, and its values, bear more of the blame for their tragedy?
+In other words, is this play's motto, "Kids these days," or "Move over, Grandpa?"

-- The motifs of light and darkness run through the play.
+- Motifs of light and darkness run through the play.
 How do these references to day and night, sun, moon and stars, torches and lightning provide metaphors for what happens in the play?
 What kind of feelings do these images arouse in the reader?